-- 8.1 Providing public information
+8.1 Providing public information

-- 8.1.1 Regional, district and city councils may:

-- a.
-Provide information and education about the maintenance, restoration and enhancement of indigenous ecosystems and habitats;

-- b.
-Provide guidance on:

-- i.
-Natural hazard risk responses;

-- ii.
-Ways to adapt to, and mitigate the effects of, climate change;

-- iii.
-The benefits of natural features and systems in mitigating natural hazards.

-- 8.1.2 Regional council will:

-- a.
-Educate and provide available information on:

-- i.
-Natural hazards;

-- ii.
-Rainfall and river flow;

-- iii.
-Climate change.

-b.
-Provide guidance on:
+- 8.1.1 Regional, district and city councils may: - a.
+Provide information and education about the maintenance, restoration and enhancement of indigenous ecosystems and habitats; - b.
+Provide guidance on: - i.
+Natural hazard risk responses; - ii.
+Ways to adapt to, and mitigate the effects of, climate change; - iii.
+The benefits of natural features and systems in mitigating natural hazards. - 8.1.2 Regional council will: - a.
+Educate and provide available information on: - i.
+Natural hazards; - ii.
+Rainfall and river flow; - iii.
+Climate change. - b.
+Provide guidance on: - i.

-- i.
 Measures to mitigate erosion risks resulting from land uses; - ii.
-Riparian margin management, especially on flooding and erosion risks: - iii.
-Measures to maintain or enhance soil quality; - iv.
-Discharge management, including on reducing domestic discharges to air; - v.
+Riparian margin management, especially on flooding and erosion risks; - iii.
+Measures to maintain or enhance soil quality; - Discharge management, including on reducing domestic discharges to air; - v.
 The management of diffuse discharges to water; - vi.
 Waste management. - c.
 Provide information material on: - i.
 The ecosystem services derived from indigenous biodiversity; - ii.
-On the benefits of riparian margin management, especially on flooding and erosion risks;

-8.1.3 City and district councils will:

-- Collate and make available any information on the projected demographic changes to local communities; - b.
-Provide available natural hazard information through the land (LIM) and project information memorandum (PIM) process; - Provide available information on known or potentially contaminated sites through the land (LIM) and project information memorandum (PIM) process;

-8.1.4 City and district councils may:

-- a.
-Provide information and guidance on crime prevention through environmental design and urban design principles to inform local development proposals; - Provide information and guidance on urban design techniques to respond to the different access requirements or needs of the community; - Provide information and guidance on design techniques to improve flexibility in use respond to the different access requirements or needs of the community; - d.
-Provide guidance material for water conservation and the efficient domestic use of water; - e.
+On the benefits of riparian margin management, especially on flooding and erosion risks; - 8.1.3 City and district councils will: - a.
+Collate and make available any information on the projected demographic changes to local communities; - b.
+Provide available natural hazard information through the Land (LIM) and Project Information Memorandum (PIM) process; - Provide available information on known or potentially contaminated sites through the Land (LIM) and Project Information Memorandum (PIM) process; - 8.1.4 City and district councils may: - Provide information and guidance on crime prevention through environmental design and urban design principles to inform local development proposals; - b.
+Provide information and guidance on urban design techniques to respond to the different access requirements or needs of the community; - c.
+Provide information and guidance on design techniques to enable adaptive reuse of buildings; - d.
+Provide guidance material for water conservation and the efficient domestic use of water;

+- e.
 Provide guidance on measures for increased energy efficiency and energy conservation; - f.
 Provide guidance on opportunities for the development of small-scale renewable electricity generation.